 Best: Shrimp Teriyaki Meal with Brown Rice

-On the other hand, the Shrimp Teriyaki meal provides just the right amount of protein and nearly all of it from shrimp.
+On the other hand, the Shrimp Teriyaki meal provides just the right amount of protein, and nearly all of it is from the shrimp.
 The 2020-2025 Dietary Guidelines for Americans (DGA) advise adults to eat at least two fish/shellfish meals weekly.
 In addition to protein, seafood supplies healthy omega-3 fats for your heart and brain.

-The DGA also advise choosing the most nutrient-dense foods possible, so while the two meals have about the same fiber content, the Shrimp Teriyaki with brown rice delivers fiber with fewer calories, which is the definition of nutrient density.
-The sodium content is no bargain in either meal, but the best choice has nearly half the sodium of the worst choice.
+The DGA also advises adults to choose the most nutrient-dense foods possible.
+So, even though the two meals have about the same fiber content, the Shrimp Teriyaki with brown rice delivers fiber with fewer calories—and that's the definition of nutrient density.
+The sodium content is no bargain in either meal, but the better choice has nearly half the sodium of the worst choice.

 The Cheesecake Factory

 When it comes to The Cheesecake Factory, it's a tight race for the worst menu item because so many are vying for the top spot.
 For the most part, the menu goes mostly from pretty bad to almost unthinkable in terms of nutrition, including what's in the Louisiana Chicken Pasta, which should be served family-style, not as a single portion.
 In addition to the exorbitant calories, fat, and carbohydrate levels, the sodium content exceeds the suggested daily upper limit and is equal to 1 3/4 teaspoons of salt.